 One of the most interesting, rich historical aspects of Casablanca is the Art Deco architecture left by French colonialists through downtown Morocco.
 Many of these buildings are in various states of disrepair, but an absolute must-see for Art Deco enthusiasts is the Cinema Rialto on rue Mohammed Qorri.
 This particular neighborhood is rich with examples of Art Deco and is worth an afternoon stroll.
 Not far from from Cinema Rialto is the Catholic Cathedral of the Sacred Heart (though it ceased functioning as a church with Moroccan independence in 1956).
 However, the best way to insure a knowledgeable, entertaining exploration of the Art Deco architecture in Casablanca is by including a visit to the main sights as a part of your tour with our Morocco team.

 Just a few minutes by taxi south of the Hassan II Mosque is Ain Diab and la Corniche, popular beachfront spots for those looking for a bit of sun and sand.
 Casablanca’s proximity to the Atlantic and southern latitude are a near-guarantee for beach weather year-round.
 The locals flock to the beaches cool off in the waters and play a little football (soccer) on the beaches.
 For quieter beaches, it’s necessary to go a bit further south, along the coast.
 The restaurants along this beachfront are all sub-par and over-priced, but if you need a water or a quick bite to eat – beggars can’t be choosers!

 There are also several day trips from Casablanca that you can take.

 Where to Eat in Casablanca?

 To search for a particular restaurant, we recommend Best Restaurants in Morocco for the most up to date menus and other information available on the internet.
+If you are wondering what to eat in Casablanca look no further!
 Below are a few of our favorites places to dine.